 Mr. Lopez who is known for providing high quality customer service, always goes above and beyond at every level of business in order to exceed the expectations for each of his clients by providing financial support and security.

 De Shon Andrews

-De Shon obtained his Bachelors of Arts (B.A.) and Masters of Arts (M.A.) in Sociology from California State University Long Beach.
+De Shon obtained his Bachelors of Arts (B.A.) in Sociology from California State University Long Beach.
 His area of concentration while obtaining his B.A. was Deviance and Social Control.
-His area of concentration while obtaining his M.A. was Community Development, where he focused on the affect quality after school programs have on crime reduction.
+He conducted research on the affect quality after school programs have on crime reduction.

 Charles Quincey Strange

 C. Quincey Strange was born and raised in Southern California.
 He received his bachelor degree in Economics from the University of California at Berkeley and has over 20+ years experience as a sales executive.
 His professional interest focus on community advocacy and the development of youth programs.
 He currently serves as the Treasurer for both Alpha Phi Alpha Fraternity Incorporated (Beta Psi Lambda Chapter) and Alpha Esquires Inc. In addition, he serves on the board for the Sickle Cell Disease Foundation of California.
 He currently resides in Santa Clarita, raising his 9 year old son.

 Craig Bailey is the Chief Investment Officer of Green Financial Solutions.
 He is also the creator of Financial Seeds, a personal finance blog.
 Mr. Bailey is a consulting project manager in the real estate development industry.
 He has been part of some of the most high-profile retail projects in the nation, totaling over $500 million.
 He holds a bachelors in Civil Engineering from Arizona State University, a masters from University of Southern California and a Cost Engineering certificate from Cal Tech.